ankane/secure-spreadsheet/README.md

 ## Other Approaches

 An alternative approach to secure your data is to create a password-protected ZIP archive.
 However, this leaves the data exposed after it’s unzipped.

+## Notes

+The content type for XLSX is `application/vnd.openxmlformats-officedocument.spreadsheetml.sheet`.

 ## Credits